Stephen Altoft and Donald Bousted perform at Art’s Birthday, Freiburg, 2020

-A FREE pdf book (covering a full description of the microtonal valve mechanisms) and a number of free resources (including fingering charts in 19-, 24- and 48-div) are available on request (fill out the contact form below).
+A FREE pdf book (covering a full description of the microtonal valve mechanisms) and a number of free resources (including fingering charts in 19-, 24- and 48-div) are available on request, hosted on Dropbox (fill out the contact form below).

 Microtonal trumpets date back to the early twentieth century and there are surviving examples in the museums in Odessa and Prague.